nucypher/nucypher/docs/source/application_development/testnet.rst

 .. important::

-    Goerli ETH is required to use the Lynx testnet, and can be obtained from its `standard faucet <https://goerli-faucet.slock.it/>`_ or `authenticated faucet <https://faucet.goerli.mudit.blog/>`_.
+    Goerli ETH is required for the Lynx testnet, and can be obtained from Goerli's `standard faucet <https://goerli-faucet.slock.it/>`_ or `authenticated faucet <https://faucet.goerli.mudit.blog/>`_.